imiraoui/NYC-Restaurant-Analysis/README.md

 ### Abstract

+Using New York City's DOH data and Yelp API, we attempt to predict a restaurant's health grade.
+As most websites do not provide free access to written reviews, we focus on objective facts around the businesses such as the average rating, the number of reviews, the hours of operations, etc.

+Our analysis shows that most variables are uncorrelated with a restaurant's sanitary conditions.
+However, the chain size and the number of recent inspections seem to play an important role in predicting a restaurant's health grade.

+Using a Random Forest Regressor, we are able to significantly better predict a restaurant's health grade.
+The model could be used by the city to customize its inspection schedule and improve its ROI.

+We conclude by suggesting policy improvements and future areas of research to further the analysis.

 1. [Constructing and Manipulating the Dataset](#part1)
 2. [Visualizing the Dataset and Attempting to Predict a Restaurant's Health Grade](#part2)